Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/learn.rst

 What you will learn
 ===================

+With this field guide application, you will learn:

 1. To manage test data in a sandbox - you will copy Envisat MERIS Level 1 Reduced Resolution data to the sandbox
 2. To create a BEAM Toolbox Java processor - you will implement the fluorescence line height processor using the BEAM Java API
 3. To create an application invoking the fluorescence line height processor